 Method 1: Just stop smoking all at once on your quit day.
 This method doesn't cause any side effects and is usually the most effective.
 But it requires tremendous will power

 Method 2: Reduce the number of cigarettes you smoke each day by 50 % until you stop smoking completely.

 Method 3: Smoke only a part of each cigarette.
 It helps to count how many puffs you take from each cigarette and gradually try to decrease the number of puffs each day.

 In few cases, when someone quit smoking abruptly, they may experience certain quit smoking side effects as their body require some time to adjusts.

 CONSULT YOUR LUNG SPECIALIST FOR A PERSONALISED PLAN OF QUITTING AND CARE TACKLING WITHDRAWAL SYMPTOMS:

-Nicotine replacement therapies: There is nicotine (gums, sprays, patch, etc) and non-nicotine replacement medicines that can help curb your withdrawal symptoms.
-Medicines are the most helpful when they're used properly and combined with a behaviour-modification programme in the supervision of a Lungs Specialist.
+Nicotine replacement therapies: There is nicotine (gums, sprays, patches, etc) and non-nicotine replacement medicines that can help curb your withdrawal symptoms.
+Medicines are the most helpful when they're used properly and combined with a behavior-modification program under the supervision of a Lungs specialist in Delhi.

 Drink plenty of fluids

 Eat vegetables, fresh fruits, and salads at frequent intervals